mediamonks/frontend-coding-standards/README.md

 #### Functions

 Prefer using a verb as a name to indicate it will do something.
-Like `render` or `open`.
+Like `render`, `open` or `getData`.

 #### Classes, variables, properties, etc.

 All non-functions should have a noun as a name, not a verb.

+#### Getters and setters

+Although getters and setters are technically functions, they are used as if they are properties.
+Therefore, their name should be a noun.
+ > Some frameworks support `computed` properties.
+They work like getters, so their name should be a
+ > noun as well.

 #### Booleans